Last Updated on 8th February 2026 by peppe8o

 Make your OS up to date.
 From terminal:

-Official Icecast installation docs require you to download the source and compile it from your computer.
-An easier way is using the convenient aptitude package manager.
-From terminal:
+The official Icecast installation docs require you to download the source and compile it from your computer.
+An easier way is to use the convenient aptitude package manager.
+From your Raspberry PI terminal:

-The installation procedure will ask you if you want to set the initial configuration and passwords from now.
-I suggest selecting yes and then press ENTER key:
+The installation procedure will ask you if you want to set the initial configuration and passwords now.
+I suggest selecting Yes and then press ENTER key:

-The next screen will ask your domain from where your listener will receive the radio stream.
-I will use my free No-IP domain, you must use your one instead:
+The next screen will ask for your domain from where your listener will receive the radio stream.
+I will use my free No-IP domain; you must use your one instead:

 Before completing the Icecast installation, you will be required to add 3 passwords.
 The first one is to control access to media sources (please add your favourite password):